How Many Opioid Overdoses Are Suicides?

 "But I remember being pissed because I could still get up, you know?"

-She wanted to dead, she says, glancing down.
+She wanted to be dead, she says, glancing down.
 A wisp of straight brown hair slips from behind an ear across her thin face.

 At that point, says Ohlman, she'd been addicted to opioids — controlled by the drugs, she says — for more than three years.